httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Authors should understand that stale responses (e.g., with "Cache-Control: max-age=0") can be reused by caches when disconnected from the origin server; this can be useful for handling network issues.

 If doing so is not suitable for a given response, the origin should use "Cache-Control: must-revalidate".
-See {{?I-D.ietf-httpbis-cache}}, Section 4.2.4, and also {{?RFC5861}} for additional controls over stale content.
+See {{I-D.ietf-httpbis-cache, Section 4.2.4}}, and also {{?RFC5861}} for additional controls over stale content.

 Stale responses can be refreshed by assigning a validator, saving both transfer bandwidth and latency for large responses; see {{?I-D.ietf-httpbis-semantics}}.